anhoodie/testenvion/README.md

 For optional parameters, most methods require an empty str (`""`) if you don't want to specify them.

-Since 0.2, you have access to a generic API to communicate across excha
+Since 0.2, you have access to a generic API to communicate across exchanges in the same way.
+Note that this functionality is under active development, changes constantly and not every Exchange